-A comprehensive guide to gut health, pre & probiotics
+A comprehensive guide to gut health, pre and probiotics

-Practitioner Toolkit • For practitioner use only
+Practitioner Paper • For practitioner use only

-Gut health and systemic connection:
+Gut health and systemic connection

-The gut microbiome balance is systematically linked to health, it affects immunity, mental health and digestive function.
+The gut microbiome balance is systemically linked to health, affecting immunity, mental health and digestive function.
 A healthy gut microbiota enhances nutrient absorption, supports immune homeostasis, and contributes to overall physiological resilience.

-Immune system support:
+Immune system support

-Approximately 70 to 80% of immune cells reside in the gut-associated lymphoid tissue (GALT).4 Promoting a balanced gut microbiome supports immune resilience, helping to maintain mucosal immunity and reducing the risk of pathogen overgrowth.
+Approximately 70 to 80% of immune cells reside in the gut-associated lymphoid tissue (GALT).
+Promoting a balanced gut microbiome supports immune resilience, helping to maintain mucosal immunity and reducing the risk of pathogen overgrowth.

-Microbiome and mental health:
+Microbiome and mental health

 The gut-brain axis, a bidirectional communication network between the gut microbiota and the central nervous system, plays a significant role in mental health.
-The microbiome can influence neurotransmitter production, including serotonin and gamma-aminobutyric acid (GABA), which are involved in mood regulation.4
+The microbiome can influence neurotransmitter production, including serotonin and gamma-aminobutyric acid (GABA), which are involved in mood regulation.

-Digestive function and nutrient absorption:
+Digestive function and nutrient absorption

 A diverse gut microbiome is essential for optimal digestive function.
-Probiotics help break down fibres and complex carbohydrates, producing short-chain fatty acids (SCFAs) that nourish the gut lining, regulate inflammation, and support overall GI health.5 Enhanced digestion from a balanced microbiome also aids in efficient nutrient absorption, especially for essential vitamins and minerals.
+Probiotics help break down fibres and complex carbohydrates, producing short-chain fatty acids (SCFAs) that nourish the gut lining, regulate inflammation, and support overall GI health.
+Enhanced digestion from a balanced microbiome with gut health issues suffer a lack of energy.